-- Flooding has increased less dramatically in places where the local flood threshold is higher (for example, the Northeast and locations on the Gulf of Mexico) or where relative sea level has not risen as quickly as it has elsewhere in the United States (for example, Hawaii and the West Coast, as shown by the Sea Level indicator).
+Flooding has increased less dramatically in places where relative sea level has not risen as quickly as it has elsewhere in the United States (for example, Hawaii and the West Coast, as shown by the Sea Level indicator).

 Changing sea levels are affecting human activities in coastal areas.
 Rising sea level inundates low-lying wetlands and dry land, erodes shorelines, contributes to coastal flooding, and increases the flow of salt water into estuaries and nearby groundwater aquifers.
 Higher sea level also makes coastal infrastructure more vulnerable to damage from storms.

-Many coastal cities have defined minor or “nuisance” flooding thresholds.
-When water rises above this level, minor flooding typically occurs in some streets, many storm drains become ineffective, and a coastal flood advisory may be issued.
+Many coastal cities have defined “nuisance” flooding (also referred to as high tide flooding) thresholds.
+When water rises above this level, minor impacts from flooding typically occur in some streets, many storm drains become ineffective, and a coastal flood advisory may be issued.
 Recurrent coastal flooding can cause impacts such as frequent road closures, reduced stormwater drainage capacity, and deterioration of infrastructure not designed to withstand frequent inundation or exposure to salt water.
-These impacts are of particular concern because more than 8.6 million Americans live in areas susceptible to coastal flooding, and more than $1 trillion of property and structures is within a few feet of current sea level.1 Coastal flooding can also affect human health—for example, by increasing the risk that drinking water and wastewater infrastructure will fail, putting people at risk of being exposed to pathogens and harmful chemicals.2
+These impacts are of particular concern because more than 40 percent of Americans live near the coast, and more than $1 trillion of property and structures is at risk.2 Coastal flooding can also affect human health—for example, by increasing the risk that drinking water and wastewater infrastructure will fail, putting people at risk of being exposed to pathogens and harmful chemicals.3

 About the Indicator

-This indicator is limited to tide gauges with defined flood levels and several decades of data.
+This indicator is limited to tide gauges with several decades of data.
 These tide gauges tend to be clustered along the East Coast, particularly in the Mid-Atlantic region.
-Other parts of the U.S. coast have fewer tide gauges with defined flood levels and long-term data.
+Other parts of the U.S. coast have fewer tide gauges with long-term data.